by Emily Newberry

 Includes chemistry, chemical engineering, clinical medicine, computer science, earth & planetary sciences, economics, engineering, energy & technology, environmental science & technology, life sciences, materials science, mathematics, physics, astronomy.

-Personal copies of some books can be purchased for $24.95 each through a service offered by Springer called MyCopy.
-The MyCopy offer is currently valid for over 20,000 Springer eBooks.
-Books are new soft cover editions with a color cover and black and white book content.
-To be eligible for the MyCopy service, books must be:
+Personal copies of some books can be purchased for $39.99 each through a service offered by Springer called MyCopy.
+The MyCopy offer is currently valid for over 14,000 Springer eBooks.
+More info about MyCopy.

-Provides full-text access to the archives of core scholarly journals in the arts, humanities, social sciences, and sciences.
-Also include full text ebooks and open access content.
+Full-text access to the archives of core scholarly journals in the arts, humanities, social sciences, and science, plus full text ebooks and open access content.

 Mostly 3-5 years & older full text.
 African American studies, anthropology, botany, business, ecology, economics, education, general science, geography, history, language & literature, mathematics, philosophy, political science, sociology, statistics.